 Where to Eat in Chinatown

-From Cantonese barbecue spots to late-night karaoke hangs, these are our 21 favorite restaurants in Chinatown.
+From Cantonese barbecue spots to late-night karaoke hangs, these are our 24 favorite restaurants in Chinatown.

 Tai Lake / Photograph by Michael Persico

-There are so many good restaurants in Chinatown, it’s easy to feel like a tiny child in a giant candy shop trying to choose just one.
-Some are stacked on second floors or hidden under a bridge next to a Hilton; a couple stay open past midnight; and many of them showcase regional specialties that are hard to find elsewhere in Philly.
-Let this guide help you forge your own path while you’re in the neighborhood (our preferred method is to spend an afternoon jumping around from spot to spot, ignoring the concept of three-meals-a-day).
-From Chinese restaurants serving Mongolian-influenced hot pot, cumin-heavy Northwestern dishes, or big plates of Cantonese seafood to Malaysian, Japanese, Taiwanese, and Korean spots that have broadened Chinatown’s cuisine scope over the last few decades, these 21 places will show you exactly why Philly’s Chinatown is such a gift to this city.
+Let this guide help you forge your own path while you’re in the neighborhood.
+(Our preferred method is to spend an afternoon jumping around from spot to spot, ignoring the very concept of three meals a day.)
+From Chinese restaurants serving Mongolian-influenced hot pot, cumin-heavy Northwestern dishes, or big plates of Cantonese seafood to Malaysian, Japanese, Taiwanese and Korean spots that have broadened the scope of Chinatown’s cuisine over the past few decades, these are the best restaurants in Chinatown right now.
+We list just a handful of places in a neighborhood that boasts dozens, but these 24 spots will show you exactly why Philly’s Chinatown is such a gift to this city.

 Chuan Kee Skewer

-Best For: Hot pot lovers, skewer lovers, hot pot and skewer lovers.
+Best for: Hot pot lovers, skewer lovers, hot pot and skewer lovers.

 David’s Mai Lai Wah